ebuyakin/maichat/src/tutorial/tutorial-content.md

 - **In Input Mode and Command Mode:** Most keys are used for typing text (like a regular editor).
 Commands and actions typically use `Ctrl+Key` combinations.
 - **In View Mode:** There's no text entry, so single key presses perform various navigation and management actions.

-This modal approach lets you stay on the home row and accomplish tasks without constantly reaching for the mouse or modifier keys.
+This modal approach lets you stay on the home row and accomplish tasks without constantly reaching for the mouse or arrow keys.

 ### Understanding Modes